calr0x/OT-Ansible-Files-and-Playbooks/README.md

 # OT-Ansible-Files-and-Playbooks
 Now featuring NerdPro(TM) software!

 This project install and configure Ubuntu, OriginTrail Node, and Cosmic Overlay, simultaneously on as many servers as you need.
-You can setup 1,2 or hundreds of servers at the same time!
+You can setup 1, 2, or *hundreds* of servers at the same time!

 ** REQUIRES LINUX OS TO RUN.
 YOU NEED A LINUX OS THAT IS **NOT** USING A SERVER A NODE IS RUNNING ON.
 LOOK INTO VIRTUALBOX (https://www.virtualbox.org/) AS A WAY TO RUN LINUX ON YOUR DESKTOP OTHERWISE RENT A VPS SERVER TO USE THIS SOFTWARE. **